anarkiwi/sid-wizard/README.md

    extension to configure them.
    -> a new submenu can be opened in the menu (F8) : "VESSEL CONFIG"

+ - as the new changes aren't anymore pure tests, and the code develops into a pretty different sw-version already - this branch was renamed to "sid-wizard-vessel" - the probably final name

  - ... ... ...